 1 All figures are based on the level of knowledge as of January 2024.
-2 Reporting period: 2023 (1 January 2023 to 31 December 2023), 2022 (1 January 2021 to 31 December 2021).
+2 Reporting period: 2023 (1 January 2023 to 31 December 2023), 2022 (1 January 2022 to 31 December 2022), 2021 (1 January 2021 to 31 December 2021).
 3 Reference to GRI Sustainability Reporting Standards (see also globalreporting.org).
 4 Non-significant discrepancies from 100% are possible due to roundings.
-5 Trend: the respective trend is stable (→) if the variance is less than 5%, low decreasing / increasing (↓,↑) if it is bigger than 5% and less than 15% and decreasing / increasing (↓,↑) if the variance is bigger than 15%.
-6 Refers to energy consumed within the operational boundaries of UBS Group excluding Credit Suisse.
-7 Refers to primary energy purchased that is consumed within the operational boundaries of UBS Group excluding Credit Suisse (electricity and district heating).
+5 Trend: the respective trend is stable (→) if the variance is less than 5%, low decreasing / increasing (\(\bar{\chi}\),7) if it is bigger than 5% and less than 15% and decreasing / increasing (\(\bar{\chi}\),7) if the variance is bigger than 15%.
+6 Refers to energy consumed within the operational boundaries of UBS Group excluding Credit Suisse (oil, gas, fuels).
+8 Includes non-material share of biomass.
+9 Refers to energy purchased that is produced by converting primary energy and consumed within the operational boundaries of UBS Group excluding Credit Suisse (electricity and district heating).
 10 The percentages are approximates based on best available information, indicative based on information for UBS Group.
 11 Includes heating consumption, cooling consumption and steam consumption.
 12 Includes self-generated renewable electricity.
 Non-significant deviations due to summing and rounding may occur.
 13 Rail and road travel: where data available.
 14 Paper produced from new fibers.
 FSC stands for Forest Stewardship Council, ECF for Elementary Chlorine Free and TCF for Totally Chlorine Free.
 UBS Group regards recycled paper as well as paper with FSC certification as renewable and sustainable.
 We disclose their share as "Share of recycled and FSC paper".
 New Fiber Chlorine Bleached is considered non renewable material.
 15 Water consumption includes utility water and excludes unpolluted withdrawn water.
-16 Refers to ISO 14064 and the "GHG Protocol Corporate Standard" (ghgprotocol.org), the international standards for GHG reporting: GHG emissions reported in metric tons of CO2e; scope 1 accounts for direct GHG emissions by UBS Group excluding Credit Suisse; scope 2 accounts for gorss indirect GHG emissions sosociated with business travel, paper and water consumption, energy related activities and waste
+16 Refers to ISO 14064 and the "GHG Protocol Corporate Standard" (ghgprotocol.org), the international standards for GHG emissions associated with the generation of imported / purchased electricity (location-based reflects grid average emissio